Botswana Entry Requirements

 Visa-Free Entry

-Citizens of these countries can enter Botswana without a visa for tourism or business purposes
+Citizens of these countries can enter Botswana without a visa for tourism purposes

 Includes